csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 So, in short, this archive is safe because we told you so, and because we are careful how it is updated.

 Ultimately, many security decisions rest on trust, and you will have to trust us during this course.
-If you continue your study in our School, you will learn about [virtualization](https://en.wikipedia.org/wiki/Virtualization), that allows you to run programs you cannot trust in a safe environment.
+If you continue your study in our School, you will learn about [virtualization](https://en.wikipedia.org/wiki/Virtualization), that allows you to execute programs you cannot trust in a safe environment.
 </details>